BlankParenthesis/PxlsNetworking/extensions/chat_mutes.md

 ## /users/{user_id}/mutes
 ### GET
-Information on every mute that has been issued to the specified user.
+Lists all mutes issued to a user.
 #### Response
 A Paginated List of Mute objects.
 ##### Errors